bumoproject/bumo-docs-en/docs/SDK/BUMO_NODEJS_SDK_Guide.rst

 The ``moToBu`` interface is used to convert mo to bu.

-The method to call this interface is as follows:
+The interface all is as follows:

 ::